-Mike Sweeney is entering his ninth season as the pitching coach for the Minutemen and second as associate head coach.
+Mike Sweeney is entering his 11th season as the pitching coach for the Minutemen and third as associate head coach.
 He serves as the team's recruiting coordinator.
 In addition to recruiting, his main focus is coaching pitchers on mechanics and fundamentals.
 Sweeney is also responsible for strength and conditioning, scouting and ordering equipment.
 He organizes and implements instructional clinics as well as overseeing game and practice facility maintenance and management.

 In 2012, Sweeney coached right-hander Joe Popielarczyk to multiple honors, including the program's second Atlantic 10 Pitcher of the Year award.
 Popielarczyk finished as the A-10 leader in earned run average and his 1.66 mark ranked seventh in all of Division I. Sweeney also coached Dennis Torres, whose transformation from third baseman to pitcher was well-documented by the local and regional media.
 Torres was selected in the 2012 Major League Baseball First-Year Player Draft by the Baltimore Orioles in the 28th round and turned pro following his junior season.

 Two more Minutemen pitchers joined the professional ranks in 2010 as Nick Serino was drafted by the Washington Nationals in the 37th round and Bryan Leigh signed with the Seattle Mariners as a free agent.
+Most recently in 2014, right hander DJ Jauss was selected in the 29th round by the Washington Nationals.

 Before coming to UMass, Sweeney had been the pitching coach for Amherst College for three years, where he worked closely under world-renowned pitching "guru" Bill Thurston.